-Broken Nature has tackled this topic with the Nation of Plants.
-Curated by Stefano Mancuso (opened in a new window/tab) (one of the leading experts in plant neurobiology), this show aims at helping us to understand plants a bit better.
+Broken Nature has tackled this topic in the Nation of Plants.
+Curated by Stefano Mancuso (opened in a new window/tab) (one of the leading experts in plant neurobiology), this show aims at helping us understand plants a bit better.

 It all starts with a question: What do you see?

 More than 90% of people say “a tiger in the forest”, putting the focus on the one tiger rather than on the many plants.
 This is the effect of the so-called plant blindness.